philip-py/IntroPythonForDS/README.md

 # Intro to Python For Data Science

-THIS IS TOTALLY MY CHANGE!

 this is just in master!
 This repo contains the teaching material for the Introduction to Python (and useful libraries) masterclass at the [Data Science Retreat](http://datascienceretreat.com/), it does not cover Pandas.

-NEWBRANCH RIGHT HERE!

 ## Table of contents